17 Top-Rated Beaches in Bali

-Treat yourself to an afternoon (or day) you'll never forget in Seminyak, known as Bali's "most stylish and upscale beach resort area."
-The small villages and warungs found in other areas of the island lie in direct contrast to the eclectic fashion boutiques and upscale restaurants near this beach.
+Treat yourself to an afternoon or, better yet, a full day you'll never forget in Seminyak.
+Known as Bali's "most stylish and upscale beach resort area," this is one of the most popular beaches in Bali.
+The small villages and warungs found in other areas of the island lie in direct contrast to the eclectic fashion boutiques and upscale restaurants near this pretty beach.

-Its shore is peppered with the highest classes of accommodation.
+The shore of Seminyak Beach is peppered with the highest classes of accommodation.
 The Oberoi Beach Resort, Bali, for instance, was one of the first luxury hotels in Seminyak and remains an iconic (and lavish) oceanside beach resort.

-The sugar white sand begs to be sat upon, but the perfect surf is what really attracts visitors.
-While it's rough enough to make swimming a challenge (especially for kids), the water at Seminyak is a surfer's delight.
+The bronze sand at this top Balinese beach begs to be sat upon, but the perfect surf is what really attracts visitors.
+While it is rough enough to make swimming a challenge (especially for kids), the water at Seminyak makes this one of the best beaches for surfing in Bali.
 For those who'd rather sit back and watch, there are plenty of opportunities to rent sun beds or umbrellas.

 You've already heard about the island's awesome sunsets.
 Seminyak is another great place to witness one.
 Local restaurants throw giant bean bags onto the sand to offer weary beachgoers an optimal spot to eat while enjoying nature's ultimate show of wonder.

-Insider's Tip: Come in the morning, or early afternoon when crowds are particularly thin.
+Insider's Tip: Come in the morning or early afternoon when there are less people.

-The paved beachside path is another plus, making it an easy place to take the family on a walk or bike ride.
+The paved beachside path is another plus to Legian beach, making it an easy place to take the family on a walk or bike ride.
 Fly a kite with the kids, grab food from a local vendor, or curl up on a lounge chair with a good book.

-This beautiful beach is reached by walking down stairs you find after entering a hollowed rock.
-Talk about exotic!
+You reach this beautiful beach by walking down stairs after entering a hollowed rock.
 Located on Bali's southern coast, Padang Padang is made even more captivating by the giant rocks and limestone cliffs of the Bukit Peninsula that surround its azure waves and golden sand.

-Once a truly secluded spot, this beach was made famous as the spot where Julia Roberts' character finds love in Eat, Pray, Love.
+Once a truly secluded spot, this top beach in Bali was made famous as the spot where Julia Roberts' character finds love in Eat, Pray, Love.
 The result: an influx of tourists and new western-style restaurants, shops, and surf lodges aimed at the throngs of vacationers.